Two Tales Fom The Past

 .His old man's riding shotgun.
 No chance

-.to brace so he hits the windshield, hard.
+.to brace so he hits the windshield.
+Hard.

-Squinting through blood, the father pulls
+.Squinting through blood, a loving father

-When the cops arrive they see a bloody driver
+.When the cops arrive they find a guy bleeding

 PLAYING GAMES